Ifeoma-Aketi/pdsnd_github/README.md

 Github Project - Forking a repo.

 ### Description
-Describe what your project is about and what it does
+The project is about forking a repository, cloning it, making commits, pushing and merging the local repository with the remote.

 ### Files used
 Include the files used